Cada integración de Cloud-to-cloud debe incluir un mecanismo para autenticar a los usuarios.

 To exchange a refresh token for an access token, your token exchange endpoint

-requests by executing the following steps:
+responds to POST requests by executing the following steps:

 - Verify that the

-matches the expected value. - Verify that the refresh token is valid, and that the client ID specified in the request matches the client ID associated with the refresh token.
+client_ididentifies the request origin as Google, and that theclient_secretmatches the expected value. - Verify that the refresh token is valid, and that the client ID specified in the request matches the client ID associated with the refresh token.

 - If you can't verify all of the above criteria, return an HTTP 400